A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents: Efficient Compute Paradigms for Domain-specific Systems

 The DeepSeek-R1-Zero model is observed to demonstrate self-verification, reflection, and the ability to generate a long chain of thought without the need for supervised fine-tuning.
 The model is able to solve complex reasoning problems by extending the range of chain of thought processes, simultaneously exploring as well as refining the overall thought process.
 With increased test-time computation, the model is able to achieve complex reasoning abilities with the help of self-evolution.

 Furthermore, DeepSeek-R1 demonstrates that the reasoning capabilities of LLMs can be distilled into smaller models, and these dense student models exhibit comparable reasoning performance to large language models that are significantly larger in the number of model parameters.
-Taking DeepSeek-R1 as the teacher and smaller standard models such as QWEN\cite{qwen1, qwen2} and Llama\cite{touvron2023llama} as student models, supervised fine-tuning is seen to achieve high reasoning performance on small-scale student models.
+Taking DeepSeek-R1 as the teacher and smaller standard models such as QWEN\cite{qwen1,qwen2} and Llama\cite{touvron2023llama} as student models, supervised fine-tuning is seen to achieve high reasoning performance on small-scale student models.
+This result supports the main claim that the expensive frontier model can serve as a teacher, while the compact system is a student augmented with retrieval, structured knowledge, and domain-specific verification.

-\subsection{Energy-efficient training}
+\subsection{Energy-Efficient Training}

 DNNs~\cite{parhi2020brain,alexnet,VGG,resnet} account for a significant part of the datacenter workloads and are used for applications such as recommender systems, automated photo recognition, and automatic text generation.
 Thus, acceleration for on-device inference has been extensively investigated with numerous architectures and variants~\cite{permdnn,eyerissv2_19}.
 However, as DNN sizes have been continuously increasing, the one-time training cost is no longer insignificant~\cite{Bert,625000CO2}.
 Furthermore, training with accelerators and distributed heterogeneous training frameworks are still in their infancy.
 In addition, the larger models can no longer fit within a single processor, necessitating parallelism that requires optimal network partitioning and scheduling.
 Training optimization must explore a method to maximize the reuse of variables within the system.
 Existing coarse-grain partition schemes result in an imbalanced distribution of workloads.
 This is further complicated with heterogeneous systems that lead to low energy efficiency due to processor underutilization.
 The major bottleneck in terms of energy consumption during training is the backpropagation algorithm.
 The algorithm computes the gradients of the loss function at each layer with respect to the current layer's weights and the previous layer's activation outputs.
 A key aspect of optimizing the backpropagation algorithm is understanding the interactions between these operations.